z-wenlin/gpdb/gpdb-doc/markdown/utility_guide/admin_utilities/gpfdist.md

 ps ax | grep gpfdist
 ```

---Then kill the process, for example:
+--Then terminate the process, for example:

 ```
 kill 3456